 Introduction and Scope

-- Applies to all business divisions and employees, including third-party providers, both in Australia and overseas.
+This policy applies to all Sendrato business divisions and personnel, and to third-party service providers who perform designated services on our behalf, both in Australia and overseas.

 Definitions

-- Money Laundering: The act of disguising the origins of illegally obtained funds.
+- Money Laundering means the act of disguising the origins of illegally obtained funds.

-- Terrorism Financing: The act of providing financial support to terrorist activities.
+- Terrorism Financing means the act of providing financial support to terrorist activities.

 Customer Identification

-Before engaging in any designated services, customers are required to provide proof of identity.
+Before engaging in any designated service, customers are required to provide proof of identity.
 The types of customers we deal with include:

 - Sole Traders